Exit polls: Congress-NC ahead in Jammu and Kashmir, BJP projected to lose Haryana

 Three pollsters – Dainik Bhaskar, India Today-C Voter and Peoples Pulse – have placed the Congress-National Conference alliance ahead in the Union territory.

 According to the India Today-C Voter pollster, the Congress-National Conference alliance will win 40-48 seats, whereas the BJP is likely to secure 27-32 seats.

-The Dainik Bhaskar exit poll has projected 35-40 seats for the alliance, while People’s Pulse has predicted 46-50.
+The Dainik Bhaskar exit poll has projected 35-40 seats for the alliance, while the Axis My India exit poll has predicted 35-35 seats.

 The Assembly polls in Jammu and Kashmir were the first in 10 years.
 In 2014, the People’s Democratic Party won 28 seats of the 87 elected seats in the Assembly, followed by the BJP’s 25.
 The National Conference had won 15 seats and the Congress clinched 12.
 The People’s Democratic Party and the BJP had formed a post-poll coalition, making Mufti Mohammed Sayeed the chief minister.